eduardoboucas/buildtimes/_posts/2015-08-17-creating-a-bemit-grid-system-with-include-media.markdown

 </article>
 {% endhighlight %}

-Please note that the plugin alone is not sufficient to create a grid system *per se*, it only generates the classes that divide the page into equal portions.
-To achieve a grid effect, a method for positioning the various elements side-by-side is necessary.
+Please note that this plugin alone is not sufficient to create a grid system *per se* — it simply generates columns which can then be used to divide a page into whatever combinations you'd like.
+To achieve a typical grid effect, you'll need a method for positioning the various elements side-by-side.

 In this example, I've used floats (lines 7-9), but a similar result could've been achieved by using `display: inline-block` or even Flexbox.
 [This article](https://mixitup.kunkalabs.com/learn/tutorial/responsive-grids/) is a good reference of all the possible approaches, along with their advantages and caveats.<!--tomb-->